modlfo/VultModules/content/HyperPower.md

 image = "../images/HyperPower.png"
 +++

-HyperPower is a very special module that can only be obtained by making a donation.
+*This is a silly module I sent as gratitude to the people that donated money.
+Now it comes as part of the paid package.*

 HyperPower provides the best power supply in the market for your VCV Rack. **If you love your Vult modules don’t let them get damaged**;  this is the recommended power supply.
 Using HyperPower will allow you using as many modules as your computer can handle.